 Codeine may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

-difficulty breathing or swallowing
+- difficulty breathing or swallowing

-fast, pounding, or irregular heartbeat
+- fast, pounding, or irregular heartbeat

 - changes in vision

 Codeine may cause other side effects.
 Call your doctor if you have any unusual problems while you are taking this medication.

-If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at http://www.fda.gov/Safety/MedWatch] or by phone [1-800-332-1088].
+If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

-Keep this medication in the container it came in, tightly closed, and out of reach of children.
-Store it at room temperature and away from excess heat and moisture (not in the bathroom).
+Keep this medication in the container it came in, tightly closed. at room temperature and away from excess heat and moisture (not in the bathroom).
+Keep it in a safe place where no one else can take it accidentally or on purpose.
+Be especially careful to keep codeine out of reach of children.
+If a child accidentally takes codeine, get emergency medical help right away.
 Throw away any medication that is outdated or no longer needed.
 Talk to your pharmacist about the proper disposal of your medication.

 Before having any laboratory test, tell your doctor and the laboratory personnel that you are taking codeine.

 Do not let anyone else take your medication.
+Selling or giving away this medication may cause death or harm to others and is illegal.
+Your prescription might not be refillable.
 Ask your pharmacist any questions you have about refilling your prescription.